 - Internship - Hospital Dr. Jose Maria Vargas, Instituto Venezolano de Serguros Sociales IVSS.
 Venezuela (1991-1992), Rotating

-Dr. Guilliod was chosen in 1999 as one of the medical directors of Divers Alert Network (DAN) and between 2006 and 2008, he served as President of the Latin-American Chapter of the Undersea and Hyperbaric Medical Society.
-Between 2005 and 2015, he was Assistant Professor of Anesthesiology and Internal Medicine, and Director of Research of the Division of Hyperbaric Medicine at UT Medical School, Houston.
-He was in charge of the academic program and led the management of hyperbaric emergencies.
-His expertise with the care of critically ill patients in hyperbaric chambers was vital to provide this service, which still is only available in a small number of hospital-based hyperbaric oxygen therapy centers.
+In 1999, Dr. Guilliod was named a Medical Director of the Divers Alert Network (DAN), and between 2006 and 2008 he served as President of the Latin-American Chapter of the Undersea and Hyperbaric Medical Society.
+From 2005 to 2015, he was an Assistant Professor of Anesthesiology and Internal Medicine and the Director of Research for the Division of Hyperbaric Medicine at UT Medical School in Houston, where he was in charge of the academic program and led the management of hyperbaric emergencies.
+His expertise with the care of critically ill patients in hyperbaric chambers was vital to this service, which is available at only a small number of hospital-based hyperbaric oxygen therapy centers.

-During the last ten years, Dr. Guilliod’s research work has focused on the study of the lymphatic system in post-cancer treatment patients, patients born with lymphedema, and patients with non-healing wounds.
-He is part of the team that developed the Near-infrared Fluorescence Lymphatic Imaging System (NIRFLI) that allows the visualization of the lymphatic vasculature functioning in real time.
-His work has allowed the evaluation of anatomical and functional lymphatic abnormalities and their potential treatments, as well as leading to the discovery of several gene mutations and deletions responsible for triggering lymphedema.
-This will ultimately translate to discoveries toward treatments and better management of lymphedema and non-healing wounds.
+Dr. Guilliod has made substantial contributions to his fields with an emphasis on the application of improving methods in hyperbaric and diving medicine, as well as in imaging and clinical assessment of lymphatic diseases, focusing on the study of the lymphatic system in post-cancer treatment patients, patients born with lymphedema, and patients with nonhealing wounds.
+He was part of the team that developed the Near-Infrared Fluorescence Lymphatic Imaging (NIRFLI) System, which permits the visualization of the lymphatic vasculature functioning in real time.
+His work has allowed the evaluation of anatomical and functional lymphatic abnormalities and their potential treatments and has led to the discovery of several gene mutations and deletions responsible for triggering lymphedema – work that will ultimately translate to discoveries toward treatments and better management of lymphedema and nonhealing wounds.

-Dr. Guilliod has also been an investigator for NASA evaluating how mild hypobaric-hypoxia affects human brain function, paralleling the type of environment the astronauts will experience in the next generation of space vehicles.
+Dr. Guilliod has also been an investigator for NASA, evaluating how mild hypobaric hypoxia affects human brain function, paralleling the type of environment astronauts will experience in the next generation of space vehicles.

 - Undersea and Hyperbaric Medical Society (1993), Member